chayansraj/Data-Pipeline-with-dbt-using-Airflow-on-GCP/README.md

     ```

-     <p> </p> It's always good to testa task after creating it and so we can do that by running the following command:</p>
+     <p> </p> It's always good to test a task after creating it and so we can do that by running the following command:</p>

     ```